lx920/Disaster-Tweets-Glove-Embedding-RNN/README.md

 - Layer with 1 unit and sigmoid activation function.
 As this is a binary classification
 - loss function as binary cross entrophy.
 Adam optimizer with 0.0001 learning rate.

+In 15 Epoch of training, the loss function minimizes around 0.336, the val accuracy approches 0.8201.

 # Conclusion and Results
 - The final RNN network has 2 layers.
 The firstuses RELU activation.
 I chose to use sigmoid at the last layer, as it is a binary classification
 - I chose a batch size of 100, with this size each Epoch will run on 61 iterations.